outaTiME/grunt-replace/README.md

 }
 ```

-The arguments to the function are the same as [String.replace] but we expose `source` and `target` for better processing:
+The arguments to the function are the same as [String.replace] but we also expose `source` and `target` for better processing:

 ```javascript
 options: {